Do you believe any of the following "myths" about getting college financial aid? Read on to get to the truth.

 Fact: The vast majority of federal and state aid is based on financial need, not grades.
-And to keep that aid, most programs require only an average GPA to show "satisfactory" academic progress.
 For many private scholarships, grades don't count as much as you might think.
 Many of them are awarded based on other criteria, such as financial need, leadership, residence, major, and heritage.

 Myth: Paying for advice will increase the amount of aid I get.

 Fact: Applying for aid can appear complicated at first.
 But you can get free help from CollegeData, your high school counselor, and college financial aid offices.
 Don't fall for slick seminars promising the moon for a "mere" $1,000 or more!

 Myth: Students from minority groups get the most financial aid.

 Myth: I'm not talented enough to win a scholarship.

-Fact: Of course, outstanding athletes and performers get generous scholarships.
-But many scholarships are awarded on the basis of academic performance in high school, outstanding extracurricular involvement, and unique interests.
+Fact: Most scholarships are awarded based on academic performance in high school, outstanding extracurricular involvement, and unique interests.
 So what are you passionate about?
 Odds are there are more than a few scholarships for which you are eligible.

-Myth: My grades are good enough to attract scholarships that will pay for everything.
+Myth: My great grades will attract scholarships that will pay for everything.

-Fact: Almost everyone who has won private scholarships had to hunt to find them.
-They don't come to you automatically.
-More significant, only a handful of students earn scholarships that pay for all college expenses—the so-called "full ride."
+Fact: Only a handful of students earn scholarships that pay for all college expenses—the so-called "full ride."
 So be sure to apply for financial aid.
 Your great grades may make you eligible for grant money from colleges—which is just as good as scholarship money.

-Myth: My family has been saving for my college education or has a high income, so we're not eligible for financial aid.
+Myth: My family has saved for college so I'm not eligible for aid.